maxd/graphql-dsl/README.md

 Not Null Type can be declared like a string or symbol, for instance: `:Int!`, `'Int!'`, `'[Int!]!'`

+## 🚲 Example

+[graphql-dsl-example](https://github.com/maxd/graphql-dsl-example) shows how to use GraphQL DSL in Ruby applications.

 ## 💻 Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.